Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 ### Workload
 - 60% of time is spent on achieving the OKRs, 40% is spent on ad hoc / exploratory analyses
+- Use a ticketing system and insist anything that takes 30+ minutes is in there.
+This is to track performance of BI team and to see where the time goes
+- Add stakeholder teams and owner and any tags to tickets

 ### Sources for work
 - Communication with the business - both formal and informal that can lead to projects or insights
 - Being up date on business initivates can spark investigations where data can help.
 - Explore something that could lead to insights.
 Look where no one else is looking
 - BI platform optimization - testing, automation, documentation, identify best practices and new tools

 ### Communication
 - Analytics weekly